bunchofcellulose/bunchofcellulose.github.io/content/_index.md

 ## Who are you?

-Good question!
-My name is Akshat Srivastava, and I am currently in my senior year in high school from India.
-I have a passion for physics and astronomy, and aim to pursue a career in physics or astronomy in the future.
+My name is Akshat Srivastava, and I am currently in 12th standard in high school, in India.
+I have a passion for physics and astronomy.
 I also enjoy programming in my free time.
 I primarily use Rust for most of my projects.
 I enjoy solving math problems, studying about renewable technologies, and learning new stuff in general.
 I also have an interest in linguistics and data science.

 I enjoy reading books.
 My favourite book is the "The Stranger" by Albert Camus.
 Sadly, I don't find as much time to read as I would like anymore.